adiladawi/data-visualization-patterns/display-patterns/Continuous Quantities/A23-Stacked_Area_ChartPy.md

 # Python Implementation Pattern

-like charts Simple Line Chart, charts Stacked Area show a line graph with the area painted increase, this area allows you to view a mirrored by completing a total area colored advance, this kind of graphs can show commonly two or more comparisons on a graph
+Like charts Simple Line Chart, charts Stacked Area show a line graph with the area painted increase, this area allows you to view a mirrored by completing a total area colored advance, this kind of graphs can show commonly two or more comparisons on a graph

 ## Data Set